How long will $400k last in retirement: a complete guide

-This article covers how long your money will likely last in several different retirement scenarios and how much tax you may need to account for each year.
+This article covers how long $400,000 will likely last in several different retirement scenarios and how much tax you may need to account for each year.

 Summary

-• While retiring on $400,000 is possible and above the average retirement savings, you may need to adjust your lifestyle expectations if this is your final retirement amount.
+• While retiring on $400,000 is possible, you may need to adjust your lifestyle expectations if this is your final retirement amount.

 • If you want to retire early, $400,000 might be a difficult number to make stretch.

-• If you want to grow your savings before retirement, there are a number of expert-recommended way to boost bank balance.
+• If you want to grow your savings before retirement, there are a number of expert-recommended ways to boost your bank balance.

 • If you want to get ready for retirement, a trusted financial advisor can help you manage your finances and ensure your retirement savings align with your goals.